amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The problem
 -----------
 Writing is notoriously hard, even for the best writers, and it's not for lack of good advice — a tremendous amount of knowledge about the craft is strewn across usage guides, dictionaries, technical manuals, essays, pamphlets, websites, and the hearts and minds of great authors and editors.
-But poring over Strunk & White hardly makes one a better writer — it turns you into neither Strunk nor White.

-Even if you were able to magically able to absorb every rule in those books, that does not mean that you will follow these rules flawlessly every time you sit to write.
+Even if one could absorb all the knowledge contained in these sources, that does not mean that you will follow these rules flawlessly every time you sit to write.
 Errors will appear, mistakes will be made.
-And nobody has the willpower, time, or memory to manually apply each piece of advice from Garner’s Modern English Usage (a 1,120-page usage guide) to everything they write.
-And few people have the resources to hire someone else(or a team of "someone else"s) to do that for every piece they write.
+Nobody has the willpower, time, or memory to manually apply each piece of advice from Garner’s Modern English Usage (a 1,120-page usage guide) to everything they write.
+And few people have the resources to hire others to do that for every piece they write.

 linter advantage: Instant feedback? e.g.,
 And if you wait until after you've written it you have lost the opportunity to learn at the time when you made the error.